 Who will be mentors and mentees

-• If the goal is to integrate new hires quickly, you’ll want to select mentors who can facilitate that.
+- If the goal is to integrate new hires quickly, you’ll want to select mentors who are tenured employees that represent your company’s culture.
 And your mentees would be new hires.

 How you will pair mentors and mentees

 The pairing process will also need to be specified.
 Will you match mentors and mentees based on similarities, differences, goals?
 Is the program format peer mentoring, group mentoring or reverse mentoring?
+Will you select matches manually or use mentor matching software?
 You should define these in your mentoring plan.

 Resource for pairs and mentor training